 There's so much we don't know.
 From 1897 to 1962 there was something calling itself The Theatre of the Grand Guignol at the end of a little side street.
+It evolved.
 It went through numerous revisions.
 It's possible that the Grand Guignol of 1940 wouldn't have recognised its 1897 self.
+We can argue that the theatre itself died somewhere around 1940, being replaced by a museum exhibit and tourist novelty.
+Not that the theatre itself would have agreed with that.
 Throughout the entirety of that time though it appears to have been outsider art.

-Or was it?
-It probably wouldn't have thought of itself as outsider.
-It appears to have been shaped by commercial pressures to become its unique self.
+It really wouldn't have thought of itself as outsider.
+It may have been small but it was a straight commercial theatre.
+With 185 tickets a night to sell it was shaped by commercial pressures to become its unique self.
 The actors were proper professionals, it paid proper wages.
-It was, for most of its existence, a highly profitable and successful theatre.
+It was, for most of its existence, a profitable and successful theatre.
 Probably.
 It's hard to get proper numbers.

 I'm assuming at this stage that Ratineau is Paul Ratineau, who will go on to become the Grand Guignol's special effects wizard.
 There are photos of him in the Time Magazine special from 1947, but they are still copyright.
 Also we have "Tunc" in 1908 and "Tung Frere" in 1907.
 Both rendered in upper case, so the possibility of a typo exists.